NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 3. Is more involvement with EA correlated with mental ilness?
 4. Is being mentally ill predictive of answering yes to: "Do you think you could personally benefit from EA community mental health resources?"
 5. Is having a mental disorder, or thinking you could potentially benefit from mental health ressources correlated with thinking that providing them is likely to be one of the most effective interventions available?
-6. Striving for Consistency.
-When is effective use of the EA Community's resources != the most effective interventions?
+6. When is an effective use of the EA Community's resources != the most effective intervention?
+7. How does further involment in EA correlate with opinions on the value of mental health resources?
+8. How does productivity lost because of mental health problems correlate with opinions on the value of mental health resources (and viceversa)?
+9. How does mental health affect productivity, and how is this mediated by access to healthcare?
+- 9.1.
+How does mental health affect productivity?
+- 9.2.
+How is lost productivity mediated by treatment and access to treatment?
+10. How does access to mental health ressources vary with a variety of factors?
+- 10.1.
+By countries or continent.
+- 10.2.
+By race/ethnicity.
+- 10.3.
+By mental health
+- 10.4.
+By age
+- 10.5.
+By involvement in EA.
+11. Insightful comments made by the respondents.
+[To be added]
+12. Conclusion, with some Fermi estimates.
+[To be added]

 ## 1. Is the population which answered the survey representative of EA overall?